Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 Can a well pump be repaired?

-In Dodge County, Georgia, many pump problems can be resolved through repair when the motor, wiring, pressure switch, or tank components are still serviceable.
+Many pump problems can be resolved through repair when the motor, wiring, pressure switch, or tank components are still serviceable.
 If the pump is undersized for current demand, repeatedly failing, or near the end of its lifespan, full replacement is usually the more reliable long-term decision.
-Most pump replacements in Dodge County can be completed in a single service visit.
+Most pump replacements can be completed in a single service visit.

 How long do water wells last?

-In Dodge County, Georgia, a properly drilled and cased water well can last 30 to 50 years or longer with routine maintenance.
-The pump and pressure system typically have a shorter service life — submersible pumps in rural middle Georgia often last 8 to 15 years depending on usage, water chemistry, and whether the system was sized correctly.
+A properly drilled and cased water well can last 30 to 50 years or longer with routine maintenance.
+The pump and pressure system typically have a shorter service life — submersible pumps often last 8 to 15 years depending on usage, water chemistry, and whether the system was sized correctly.
 Annual water testing and periodic system checks extend the life of both the well and the pump.

 How often should well water be tested?

-In Dodge County, Georgia, private well owners should test their water at least once per year.
+Private well owners should test their water at least once per year.
 Coliform bacteria and nitrate levels are the minimum annual tests.
-After any pump work, flooding, or nearby agricultural activity in Dodge County, additional testing for contaminants is advisable.
+After any pump work, flooding, or nearby agricultural activity, additional testing for contaminants is advisable.
 Water testing is also required when selling a property with a private well in most Georgia real estate transactions.

 Is a permit required to drill a well in Georgia?